Version applicability: Outlook and Excel 2019, 2016; Office 365; Windows and macOS

 If you already have a .pst file, you can import its contents into Microsoft Excel using Microsoft Outlook.
 Provided that your pst file contents are visible as part of your Contacts folder in Outlook, then the process will be similar to the one we outlined in the previous section in this post.

 Using the same process outlined above, you are able to backup your calendars into Excel or PST files.
 Follow the steps outlined above, except that in step 9 instead of picking a Contacts folder you should pick a calendar – either personal or shared.

-When we first wrote this post, Microsoft’s Lync was the “Skype equivalent” for corporate users.
+When we first wrote this post, Microsoft Office Lync was the “Skype equivalent” for corporate users.
 As part of the release of Microsoft Office 2016, Lync was rebranded as Skype for Business, and positioned as the Microsoft instant messaging solution for corporate and enterprises.

-Instant messaging is great for collaborating with your peers, however it’s not unheard that people call the quits on messaging at work and decide to disable or uninstall the IM software from their computers.
+Instant messaging is great for collaborating with your peers.
+However i am seeing more and more folks that call the quits on messaging at work and decide to uninstall or at least turn off the IM software on their computers.

 In this post we’ll discuss the process for removing Lync 2013 and Skype for Business software from your Windows 7 or 10 PC.

 Skype for Business is integrated into Office 365, and doesn’t appear as an independent entry in the Programs and Features list.
 Therefore, the only feasible way to uninstall it would be to uninstall Office 365 altogether.

 That said, provided you do have the right permissions, you could as well disable Skype in a quite simple manner, so that even if installed, it won’t start automatically when logging on to Windows 7/10 or alternatively it would run only in the background and won’t interfere with your daily work.